-Excellent teaching at the University is recognised and rewarded through four teaching award schemes: (i) University of Limerick Excellence in Teaching Awards; (ii) the National Forum's Teaching Expert Awards; and (iv) the National Forum's Teaching Hero Awards.
+Excellent teaching at the University is recognised and rewarded through four teaching award schemes: (i) University of Limerick Excellence in Teaching Awards; (ii) Shannon Consortium Regional Teaching Excellence Awards; (iii) the National Forum's Teaching Expert Awards; and (iv) the National Forum's Teaching Hero Awards.
 Activity 2.1.4 of Engaged Learning centres on endorsing excellence in teaching and commits the University to reviewing and developing the institution's teaching awards scheme (no. (i) above) to strategically align it more closely with relevant regional and national systems.
 Based on the findings of such a review, the awards scheme now recognises excellent teaching across three categories: individual teaching, team teaching and the provision of pedagogic support.